Code of Conduct

 Will is the AI Lead for Ara: History Untold, a 4X grand strategy game from Oxide Games, and a PhD student at the University of Maryland, studying applied machine learning for digital content creation.
 He has a passion for making new things, especially in the realm of creative tools.
 The intersection of challenging technical problems and art is endlessly fascinating, and feels lucky every day to get to work in it!
 Beyond work, he enjoys spending time with their lovely partner, travel, running, and World of Warcraft (Blood and Thunder)

-William Smich ChambersOxide Games
+William Smith ChambersOxide Games

 Will is the AI Lead for Ara: History Untold, a 4X grand strategy game from Oxide Games, and a PhD student at the University of Maryland, studying applied machine learning for digital content creation.
 He has a passion for making new things, especially in the realm of creative tools.
 The intersection of challenging technical problems and art is endlessly fascinating, and feels lucky every day to get to work in it!
 Beyond work, he enjoys spending time with their lovely partner, travel, running, and World of Warcraft (Blood and Thunder)